agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab2/_index.md

 1.2 You will see the Visual canvas as shown below.
 Click on first object or node on the visual graph, to reveal its configuration properties on the right.
 Input the configuration as shown below
     {{< img "set-data-source1.png" "set-data-source1" >}}
 1.3 Next node is ApplyMapping transform node.
 Click on it provide details for this node configuration.
-Click on Choose IAM role button and select the same role with **labdatalake** in the name as used in Glue crawler lab.
+Click on Choose IAM role button and select the same role with **GlueLabRole** in the name as used in Glue crawler lab.
 After the role is selected it will display the columns mapped.
 You can take actions like dropping, changing data type etc, but we will leave all defaults for the lab.
     {{< img "apply-mapping1.png" "apply-mapping1" >}}
     {{< img "apply-mapping1-role.png" "apply-mapping1-role" >}}
     {{< img "apply-mapping1-display.png" "apply-mapping1-display" >}}